Cocoa Police Department: Community policing and outreach

 A City of Cocoa police officer poses with a child next to a patrol car with the "Autism Awareness" livery at a community event in Cocoa Village.

-Like many other agencies in the United States, the Cocoa Police Department is amid a paradigm shift to more progressive philosophies (relative to past national practices) by utilizing community policing.
+Like many other agencies in the United States, the Cocoa Police Department is amid a paradigm shift to more progressive philosophies (relative to past national practices) by using community policing.
 Not to be confused with neighborhood watch, community policing is a philosophy of policing based on the social theory of Structural functionalism.
 Structural functionalism postulates that parts of a social system should work together to promote solidarity and stability.
 Specifically, this policing theory involves a policy of relationship-building which is proactive, responsive, and highly personal between the residents and government officials.
 Community policing is problem-oriented, intelligence-led, and reciprocal.
 As of 2021, department leadership has made a policy of employing this functionalist-style of community-oriented policing.

 In an effort to facilitate community policing theory, members of the CPD and other volunteers operate multiple programs aimed at community involvement.
 One such program is a nonprofit organization called Cocoa Community First.
 Cocoa Community First is a federally registered 501(c)(3) organization, which is described to be "dedicated to supporting the youth and community outreach programs in the City of Cocoa and surrounding areas."
 Among other events, the non-profit organization funds department-assisted functions such as: the Cocoa Police Athletic League, Cops and Kids Summer Youth Program, Shop with a Cop, Holiday Toy Drive, and other community outreach endeavors.
 The aforementioned Community Engagement Unit acts as the agency liaison.

 The City of Cocoa Police Athletic League (PAL, also, Police Activities League) is a local chapter of the national Police Athletic Activities League, Inc. The national organization website describes its mission is to "... [promote] the prevention of juvenile crime and violence by building relationships among kids, cops, and community through positive engagement".
 Cocoa's local chapter provides year-long mentorship to city youth.

 The "Cops and Kids" summer youth program is a summer camp sponsored and operated by a joint cooperation of the Cocoa Police Athletic League, Cocoa Community First, and personnel/logistical support from the Cocoa Police Department and Lifetime Counseling Center.
 The combined efforts of the program provide disenfranchised youth with mentoring, counseling (from licensed clinical social workers), a structured learning environment, breakfast and lunch, and field trips to local venues such as swimming facilities, museums, and parks.
 The summer program usually culminates with a trip to one of the theme parks in Orlando (e.g., Walt Disney World, Aquatica, Wekiwa Springs State Park, etc).
 Participants are bussed to the theme park, chaparoned by police officer volunteers and social workers throughout the day.
 The program is provided at no cost to participants or their parents/guardians.